 Forthcoming projects include Little River Trail-CA Coastal Trail expansion connecting from Trinidad to McKinleyville, and a dedicated Strawberry Rock Trail protection public access easement.
 All of these public benefit properties will require trail repairs and land restoration, public safety improvements, monitoring enforcement and long-term maintenance.
 This restricted-use fund will provide for land stewardship costs for generations to come, hopefully in perpetuity.
 Many thanks to the Trinidad Trust Fund for their significant donation of $65,000 to initiate this fund.
 The fundraising campaign goal is $2,000,000 by the year 2021.
 Major donation support is critical to achieve this goal.

 Land Trust public use properties do not receive any state or federal funding for maintenance costs or crisis situations like landslides or vandalism.
 Land Trust properties are not maintained by our local State Parks that have million dollar annual budgets.
-This ‘Protection in Perpetuity Land Stewardship Fund’ will eventually function as an ‘endowment’, using the annual interest gained to cover annual costs, thus not depleting the principle.
+This ‘Protection in Perpetuity Land Stewardship Fund’ will eventually function like an ‘endowment’, using the annual interest gained to cover annual costs.

 Our goal is to create a sustainable land trust organization that has the resources necessary to protect and steward our public benefit properties along the Trinidad coast.
 Might you consider donating and joining us in this very significant effort to help protect, maintain and restore this coastline in perpetuity.
 Please contact TCLT Executive Director Ben Morehead for more information.

 Leave A Lasting Legacy: Planned Gifts and Donations